apache/geode/Native-Disk-Persistence.md

 ###What files are created?

 At creation, each oplog is initialized at the disk store’s max-oplog-size divided between the crf and drf files.
-When it’s closed, GemFire shrinks the size of these files to the actual space used in each file.
+When it’s closed, Geode shrinks the size of these files to the actual space used in each file.
 After the oplog is closed, a krf file is created which contains the key names as well as the offset for the value within the crf file.
-Although this krf file is not required at startup, if available, it improves startup by allowing GemFire to load the entry values in the background after the keys are loaded into memory.
+Although this krf file is not required at startup, if available, it improves startup by allowing Geode to load the entry values in the background after the keys are loaded into memory.

-When an oplog is full, GemFire closes it and a new log with the next sequence number is created.
+When an oplog is full, Geode closes it and a new log with the next sequence number is created.

 ###File Extensions